TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-dataimportexportsyncreplication-importfrombacpactocreatesqldb.md

 ### Cancelling the import job

 * This capability is not yet available to customers.
 We are actively working on it.
-In the mean time, please file a ticket to get your import cancelled.
+In the meantime, please file a ticket to get your import cancelled.

 ## **Recommended Documents**